rosjat/scripts/powershell/RandomStuffModule/README.md

 * GetTimeServerCommand.cs - Cmdlet class that holds the functionality to retrive a specific regitry entry for a time server or all entries
 * SetTimeServerCommand.cs - Cmdlet class that holds the functionality to Set a new value for an existing entry
 * RemoveTimeServerCommand.cs - Cmdlet class that holds the functionality to remove an exisiting entry
+* ExportPuttySettingCommand.cs - Cmdlet class that holds the functionality to export registry entries for the putty tool

 Build
 ---------